hamish-jmr/todo-app/README.md

 # Todo App

-Learning how to use localStorage in the browser.
+Learning how to use localStorage in the browser with FreeCodeCamp.